-Before being permitted to register for classes, each new student must present a satisfactorily completed health report upon forms provided by the University's Division of Health Services.
-In particular, the student must present evidence that he or she is free of active tuberculosis and is immunized against rubella and measles.
-Medical information maintained by the Division of Health Services is confidential.
+Before being permitted to register for classes, each new student must present a satisfactorily completed health report upon forms provided by the University's Student Health and Wellness.

 2. Late Registration

 Late registration is held each semester just prior to the beginning of classes to register students who were unable to register previously, such as late admitted or readmitted students.
 These students must also pay their fee bills as due and prior to registering.
 Students paid or deferred who must register on or after the first day of classes must consult with their advisor and then follow the Add/Drop procedures detailed in the University Catalog and the Directory of Classes.